Kapeli/Dash-User-Contributions/docsets/LiveCode/README.md

 It will also be updated for bug fixes (mainly in formatting) as they become know to me.

-The current version(1.7.3) has been compiled from the 9.01 stable release using "Make docset V3.3" (see below) This version returned syntax coloring to the examples in the body and the description as well as fully enabled links for "Associations" entries.
+The current version(1.7.4) has been compiled from the 9.02 rc1 release using "Make docset V3.4" (see below)

 Please report any discrepancies or omissions in the DocSet relative to the dictionary included with LiveCode to me.